awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 1. Call the `deleteItem` method by providing the key of the item you want to delete\.

-The following Java code snippet demonstrates these tasks\.
+The following Java example demonstrates these tasks\.

 **Example**